syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 * `Enable` - It accepts true or false value, denoting whether to show or hide the time slots.
 Its default value is `true`.
 * `MajorSlot` – Specifies the major time slot duration.
 * `MinorSlotCount` – Specifies the value, based on which the minor time slots are divided into appropriate count.
-* `TimeScale templates` - 2 template options available for customizing timeScales namely `MinorSlotTemplateId` and `MajorSlotTemplateId`.
+* TimeScale templates - 2 template options available for customizing time scales namely `MinorSlotTemplateId` and `MajorSlotTemplateId`.

 The MajorSlot and MinorSlot can be set on the Scheduler with the following code example.